ianmicheal/DREAMROQ-WORKING-SOUND-/README.md

 Thanks to both which i admire and learn from.
 Starting now all the micro and other optimizing i always do like  Eliminate Redundant Calculations ,Precompute Constants,Loop Fission,Minimize Conditional Checks..
 My normal path after something is just hitting what i want i start on these.
+I use Dreamsdk 3.0 dev and compiler gcc4.7.4 and there is zero warnings or errors.
 Pvr dma glitch fixed mask added no static on sound on sync ready to use.